Seeking Employment | Employee Contact by a Bidder | Post-Government Employment Restrictions | Payment by Contractor to Former Officials

 In addition, an employee may have to disqualify herself from working on a matter when she is merely seeking employment, but before actually negotiating for a job.
 An employee would be considered to be seeking employment if she sends her resume to companies or if she is approached by someone about a position with a company and she responds that she is interested.

 5 C.F.R. § 2635.601 (see Subpart F - Seeking Other Employment)

 Three-Day Notice Requirement for Negotiations/Agreements

 This requirement applies only to employees who file a Public Financial Disclosure report.
 Public Financial Disclosure filers must inform their Deputy Designated Agency Ethics Official ( DDAEO ) of any negotiation or agreement for post-government employment or compensation within three (3) business days of commencing negotiations or reaching agreement (whichever occurs first) .
 An approved format for this notification and recusal may be found here.
-You may send a signed PDF copy to your Deputy DAEO, but the original must also be sent.
+You may send a digitally signed PDF copy to your Deputy DAEO.
+Deputy DAEOs should then digitally sign and retain the form.

 The notification requirement is two-fold:

 1) First, the requirement to send the notice to your Component’s Deputy DAEO is triggered when you enter into discussions or communications with another person, or such person’s agent or intermediary, that is mutually conducted with the goal of reaching an agreement regarding possible employment or compensation.
 Simply submitting resumes to several law firms without prior invitation is not a negotiation.
 As soon as a communication takes place that is a meaningful step toward reaching an agreement (e.g., discussing the specific terms of a partnership offer), you must send the notice to your Deputy DAEO within 3 business days.